Best Order Block Indicator for TradingView: How to Find One That Works (2026)

 Before evaluating any indicator, you need to understand the concept properly.

-An order block is the last opposing candle before a significant impulsive move.
+An order block (OB) is the last opposing candle before a significant impulsive move.
 In a bullish scenario, it's the last bearish candle before a strong rally.
-In a bearish scenario, it's the last bullish candle before a sharp drop.
+In a bearish setup, it's the last bullish candle before a sharp drop.

 The institutional logic: large players can't fill their entire position at once.
 They accumulate at a level, price moves sharply from that level (confirming the positioning), and when price returns to the same zone, the remaining unfilled orders get triggered.